visit/galaxy-docs/_includes/content-filter.md

-# Accommodation Content Filter
+# Content Filter

-Content filters used in Accommodation availability queries.
+Content filters used in availability queries.
 All individual filters are optional, i.e. you can filter just on `Categories` and `Search`

 <code class="center-column">
 {